Loyal American Regiment

 Clinton Proclamation regarding deserters

 Sir Henry tries to get deserters back into his Majesty's army.
 From Supplement to the Royal Gazette, May 8, 1779, NYC.
-Rivington's was a loyalist newspaper operating in British-occupied New York City.
-I added the King's Crest from the King's 1775 Proclamation to Boston citizens.
+Also known as Rivington's Gazette, this was a loyalist newspaper operating in British-occupied New York City.
+The King's Crest on our broadside is copied from the King's 1775 Proclamation to Boston citizens.

 Ale or Table Beer prices